 DISCUSSION

 This study aimed to determine the relationship between measures of internal- and external-TL and sRPE amongst cricket batsmen and medium-fast bowlers.
-As in recent previous research in field based team sports such as rugby, football and tennis [11, 14, 17, 24, 28], the current research reported strong relationships between GPS-derived measures of load and sRPE within both playing positions.
+As in recent previous research in tennis as well as field based team sports such as rugby and football [11, 14, 17, 24, 28], the current research reported strong relationships between GPS-derived measures of load and sRPE within both playing positions.
 However, HR-based measures of internal-TL typically demonstrated weaker relationships with sRPE within both playing groups in the current study.
-Also unique to this study was the use of cricket-specific skills as a measure of external-TL, which indicated a moderate to strong relationship with sRPE dependent upon playing position. .
+Also unique to this study was the use of cricket-specific skills as a measure of external-TL, which indicated a moderate to strong relationship with sRPE dependent upon playing position.
+The findings suggest that a collective of TL measures best explains sRPE amongst cricket players, and it was interesting that the inclusion of cricket-specific skills was not observed.

-With the exception of HRmean (batsmen: r = -0.28; medium-fast bowlers: r = -0.29), the present results showed no significant correlation between any measures of HR and sRPE (HRmax, percentage time >75%HRmax and Edwards TRIMP) for either playing position.
+With the exception of HRmean (batsmen: r = -0.28; medium-fast bowlers: r = -0.29), the present results showed no significant correlation between any measures of HR and sRPE (HRmax, percentage time >75%HRmax and Edwards’ TRIMP) for either playing position.
 As stated above, this contrasts with previous research that has reported strong relationships between HR measures and sRPE in field based team sports [1, 12, 28].
 For example, Impellizeri and colleagues [14] found large to very large correlations (r = 0.50 – 0.85) between sRPE and measures of HR amongst young soccer players when performing a soccer-specific training program.
 More recently, Lovell et al. [11] reported moderate to large correlations (r = 0.45 – 0.75) between sRPE as a measure of TL and Banister’s TRIMP across a range of rugby league training activities amongst professional players.
 The weak correlation between sRPE and HR-based measures of load in the present study may be explained by the unique nature of cricket training, especially given such large proportions of time are spent performing low-intensity activities, particularly compared to the more likely higher-intensity sessions undertaken by the football codes [21, 29].
 Previous research within cricket [21, 30, 31] highlights that despite the intermittent nature of net-based training, a large percentage of time is spent at an intensity below 75%HRmax during net-based cricket training sessions (batsmen: 43 ± 38%; medium-fast bowlers: 48 ± 37%).
-Given Edwards TRIMP method places a greater weighting on more intense activity when calculating internal-TL, this may explain the lower correlation when compared to other team sports requiring longer periods at higher intensities [32, 33].
+Given Edwards’ TRIMP method places a greater weighting on more intense activity when calculating internal-TL, this may explain the lower correlation when compared to other team sports requiring longer periods at higher intensities [32, 33].
 Surprisingly though, the current results demonstrated a negative correlation for HRmean and sRPE for both playing positions.
+As such, alternative methods other than those based on internal measures (HR, sRPE) may be required to monitor the TL of cricket batsmen and medium-fast bowlers.
 As sRPE includes the duration of the training session it is possible that the considerable portion of time spent at low-intensities invokes low cardiovascular load, yet can amplify the calculated TL.
 This suggests that coaches who develop net-based training sessions which are designed based around internal measures of TL may need to consider this information regarding the cardiovascular responses of cricket players.
 The limited relationship which exists between internal-TL and sRPE amongst cricket batsmen and medium-fast bowlers suggests that external measures may possibly have a stronger relationship with sRPE.